jordonist23/800LansGallery/_posts/2023-05-09-some-of-my-fav-movies-pt-1.md

 Notable Quotes: *There are no two words in the English language more harmful than good job*

 I never thought jazz could be so panic-inducing until I saw Whiplash.
 This movie is so tense that you could hear a pin drop in the auditorium where i was watching the movie.
 JK Simmons is a respected conductor and mentor to pupil, Dameon, a drummer who wants to be the next charlie parker.
 What follows is the most stress-inducing film I have seen since black swan (another favorite of mine).
-If you like Black Swan, here is another one for you.
+If you like Black Swan, here is another movie for you.

 #### Punch Drunk Love
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/MYSx_K9UEek" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>